 A number of different companies offer various MCAT prep courses.
 Two of the best are Kaplan and Princeton Review.
 Here is a review of these two classes.
-Some companies offer online classes, which you can use on your own timeline (like above), while others are intensive, demanding courses that dictate every piece of material you should study and when.
+Some companies offer online classes, which you can take on your own timeline (like above), while others are intensive, demanding courses that dictate every piece of material you should study and when.
 They provide needed structure for those who want it, along with proven resources.
 If you are interested in going this route, you’ll want to find a course that works for you and your MCAT study schedule, then stick to it.
 The prices vary dramatically, ranging from $1,799 for self-paced classes you can use for either the “stretched out” or “quick prep” option, up to $9,500-plus for intense summer programs.
 Yes, I know that’s about the cost of a new compact car!

 If you’re interested in this route, do your research.
 Check out our review of classes and options here.
 A lot of universities also offer MCAT prep courses tailored to their students.
 Look around and find the combination you think will work best for you.
-Understand, though, that while classes offer structure and resources, they DO NOT do ensure your studying gets done.
-No matter the option you choose, you will have to put in the same amount of work and time, in order to get your desired results.
+Understand, though, that while classes offer structure and resources, they DO NOT ensure your studying gets done.
+No matter the option you choose, you will have to put in the same amount of work and time in order to get your desired results.

 All Things Considered

-If you have self-control and discipline, then follow my MCAT study schedule and you could study on your own.
+If you have self-control and discipline, then follow my MCAT study schedule (above) and you could study on your own.
 If you are easily distracted and find it difficult to stick with study plans you’ve had in the past, invest in a class.
 Or choose the hybrid option of signing up for a “self-paced” Kaplan or Princeton Review class a year early, in combination with the other materials you choose.
 Most importantly, dedicate yourself 100% to your plan, whatever it is.
 Getting the score you want takes time and effort.

 So, back to my caveat: Everyone is different, so you’ll need to find the MCAT study schedule that works for you.
 Wishing you the best; I promise there will come a time when it’s in your rear view mirror and you can let out a well deserved sigh!